-A dependence on LSD negatively impacts a person’s sense of reality.
-Hallucinogenic drugs worsen any underlying psychological issues a person experiences and increase a person’s risk of experiencing violence or danger while under the drug’s influence.
-Someone dependent on LSD benefits from the psychological therapies and social skills training offered through addiction treatment.
-A professional addiction recovery program looks at all the underlying issues a person has and provides strategies to cope with them without using LSD.
+Dependence on LSD will negatively impacts your sense of reality.
+Hallucinogenic drugs may worsen any underlying psychological issues a person experiences and may increase a person’s risk of experiencing violence or danger while under the drug’s influence.
+If you have been using LSD to cope with life or to self-medicate, you may benefit from supportive counseling and wellness that addiction treatment provides.

-When a person enters treatment for LSD use, it’s not usually necessary to go through physical detoxification.
-The initial stages of treatment include an intake session to give addiction specialists a chance to work with the patient to set treatment goals and determine a treatment plan.
-Treatments include talk therapy, individual counseling and group support, which are evidence-based treatments to help people manage stress and overcome temptations to use drugs.
+When a person enters treatment for LSD use, it’s not usually necessary to go through physical detoxification unless other substances were involved.
+The initial stages of treatment include an intake session to give your treatment team a chance to work with the you to set treatment goals and determine a treatment plan.
+Treatments may include talk therapy, individual counseling and group support, experiential therapy, trauma recovery, music therapy, adventure therapy, or other evidence-based treatments.4

-LSD users who suffer with addictions to other drugs or a co-occurring mental health disorder benefit from inpatient treatment.
-Inpatient programs give patients the ability to step away from everyday life and focus on building new skills.
-While the focus for outpatient and inpatient treatment is on the causes of LSD use, the benefit of residential treatment is that it provides a more intensive program with careful monitoring.
-Inpatient treatment also offers patients greater support transitioning back to daily life and managing stress.4
+Those who suffer from addictions to other drugs or a co-occurring mental health disorder often benefit greatly from residential treatment.
+Residential (inpatient) programs give individuals the ability to step away from everyday life and focus on building new skills.
+Residential treatment offers the benefit of a more intensive program with supportive monitoring, which is shown to lower relapse rates.
+Inpatient treatment also offers patients greater support when it is time to transition back to daily life.4